ROAS Benchmarks · 2026Last reviewed April 2026~15 min read

 Methodology

-Industry benchmarks above combine WordStream UK 2026 cross-vertical data with the Visionary client portfolio Q1 2026 — 47 UK and EU accounts spanning e-commerce, B2B SaaS, B2B services, lead gen, local services, travel, and education.
+Industry benchmarks above combine WordStream 2026 cross-vertical data with the Visionary survey & tracking dataset Q1 2026 — 47 EU accounts spanning e-commerce, B2B SaaS, B2B services, lead gen, local services, travel, and education.
 Median figures are weighted by spend; range bounds reflect 10th and 90th percentile observed performance.

 Client case-study figures are reported as published in their respective case study pages and are validated against direct platform exports (Google Ads, Microsoft Ads, GA4) before publication.